Equivariant Reinforcement Learning for Quadrotor UAV: Numerical Experiments

 \subsection{Benchmark Results}

 We validated the proposed approach comprehensively through numerical simulations to ensure reliability and stability.
 We took the vanilla TD3 and SAC algorithms, which do not consider the equivariance property, as the baselines for performance comparison.
-All experiments were run for 6 random seeds, and the average return was reported once every 5,000 steps without action noise for 30 trajectories.
+All experiments were executed for 6 random seeds, and the average return was reported once every 5,000 steps without action noise for 30 trajectories.
 During training and evaluation, the quadrotor started with the random states of each episode at an arbitrary initial location in a 3m $\times$ 3m $\times$ 3m space.
-The agents were trained without the aid of auxiliary techniques such as PID controllers or pre-trained policies.
+The agents were trained without any auxiliary aid technique such as PID controllers or pre-trained policies.

 In \eqref{eqn:reward}, the coefficient $c_x$ is set to 2.0, and the penalizing terms are set $c_v = 0.15$, $c_\Omega = 0.2$, and $c_a = 0.03$ to improve stability and achieve smooth control.
 Note that too large penalties prevent the quadrotor from moving toward its target by focusing only on stabilization.
 The reward is normalized into $[0, 1]$ and rescaled by a factor of 0.1 to ensure convergence.
 Finally, the discount factor is selected as $\gamma = 0.99$.